 Blood tests are even harder to discredit, but the sample is preserved for trial, and a retest at an independent lab sometimes yields different results than the ones police technicians obtained.

 Connect with an Aggressive Criminal Defense Lawyer

 If you were charged with a DWI, you have a number of legal options.
-For a free consultation with an experienced criminal defense attorney in Houston, contact the Law Office of Jim Medley.
+For a free consultation with an experienced DWI attorney in Houston, contact Jim Medley Defense Lawyer.